Data Protection Act 2018 and EU General Data Protection Regulation

-- As a practitioner your organisation may be the record holder, but you have responsibilities under the Data Protection Act and, from 25 May 2018, the EU General Data Protection Regulations (GDPR) and updated Data Protection Act 2018 (DPA 2018).13 The Optical Confederation has issued guidance on the GDPR and DPA 2018 (see useful information and links).
-You should be familiar with the Act and GDPR.
-For optometrists, key points mean:
+- As a practitioner, your organisation may be the record holder, but you have responsibilities under the Data Protection Act 2018 (DPA 2018) and the EU General Data Protection Regulations (GDPR).
+The Optical Confederation has issued guidance on the DPA 2018 and the GDPR (see useful information and links).
+You should be familiar with the act and GDPR.
+For optometrists, key points are:

 - keeping accurate patient data